Close

 Accommodation Read More

 Our accommodation is an all-inclusive private wilderness lodge set on a hillside, with spectacular views across the water and of the hills on its own 500-acre farm above Loch Erisort.
 It is a wonderful base for our adventure.
-It comfortably sleeps 15 people across 7 rooms but we have exclusive use, so with our smaller group, there will be plenty of space.
+The lodge comfortably sleeps 15 people across seven rooms, but we have exclusive use, so with our smaller group, there will be plenty of space.
 The lodge is equipped with its own drying room.

 Single Rooms